Saloniii30/Warmup-projects/README.md

 JavaScript – Logic for BMI calculation and DOM manipulation

 The project is designed to be simple, easy to understand, and beginner-focused, making it a great example of applying basic programming logic to a real-world problem.
 It can be used as a learning exercise for understanding formulas, conditional statements, and basic user interface design.

+# Project Three - Random Background Color Changer (Start/Stop)

+A simple interactive web project that continuously changes the background color at a fixed interval.
+Users can start and stop the color-changing process using buttons.
+This project was built as a practice exercise to strengthen my JavaScript and DOM manipulation skills.

+1. Features

+ Start button to begin automatic background color changes

+ Stop button to stop the color changing process

+ Random color generation using JavaScript

+ Dynamic background updates

+ Lightweight and beginner-friendly project

+2. Technologies Used

+HTML5 – Page structure

+CSS3 – Styling and UI design

+JavaScript  – Logic for random color generation and interval control